Ablating Concepts in Text-to-Image Diffusion Models: Additional analysis

 \section{Additional analysis}

 \lblsec{analysis_supp}

 \myparagraph{Number of training images.} In all the experiments, we typically generate $1000$ images as the training data. \reffig{num_images} shows the comparison of training with $200$ and $1000$ images.
 We observe that training on just $200$ images performs only slightly worse on surrounding concepts.
+We also experimented with increasing the number of images to $10$k from $1000$ but observed similar performance.
+This indicates that performance saturates and $1000$ images are sufficient.

 \myparagraph{Number of unique prompts} Here, we analyze the effect of the number of unique prompts used in training.
 We vary the number of prompts to $10$ and $50$ and generate $1000$ training images using the prompts.
 We show its results on ablating {\menlo Grumpy Cat} in \reffig{unique_quant}.
 As we can see, convergence is faster when using more variations in the prompts.